nifty10m/DevSquad/_posts/2019-12-19-graphql_spring_backend.md

 which is most of the necessary work before you're able to start writing your GraphQL-Schema.

-We also included the following Dependencies to add some more Support:
+We also included the following dependencies to add some more support:

 ```groovy
   //Add GraphiQL which adds a Playground-UI where you can write Queries and Mutations to test them